Searching for private housing

 Temporary housing in the autumn semester

 Students arriving in Trondheim in the autumn semester are guaranteed to have a bed available for a short period at "Roof Over Your Head".
-This offer opens August 10th.
-If you arrive before August 10th, you may arrange for temporary housing at Trondheim Hostel or Singsaker Summer Hotel.
+This offer is available from August 5th to September 3.
+If you arrive before August 5th, you may arrange for temporary housing at Trondheim Hostel or Singsaker Summer Hotel.
+The Student Cabin also offer temporary housing for students in August.

 Due to a huge conference in Trondheim in week 34 it will be very difficult to get a room at any hotel in Trondheim during this week.